 The best P strip for a pentagon is the following:

 Here are two different hexagon strips.
-As will be seen later, there are infinitely many variations:
+As will be seen later, there are infinitely many variations to the second one:

 A variety of heptagon strips can be found but this one is by far the most useful:

-Here are a couple of octagon strips.
-Note that though the first one requires an extra piece, it is still very useful because of the large size of the largest piece.
+Here are four octagon strips.
+Note that though the second one requires more pieces, it is still very useful because of the large size of the largest piece.
 Many other strips can easily be found.

 A large number of enneagon strips are possible.
+The first two strips below can be varied in many different ways.
 Unlike the heptagon, there is no one strip that stands out as being more useful than the rest.

 There are a large variety of decagon strips: